WINDSHIELD AND WINDOWS

 Wipers

 The Windshield material has an option to use a Wiper Mask (RGBA) texture to create realistic wiper effects, including dust streaks and the clearing of raindrops as the wiper moves.
-However, creating this texture can be quite tricky and so there is a tool available to you (installed as part of the modelling Plugins with the SDK) to help with this process.
-You can find an overview of the tool here: Wiper Mask Generator.

-Example Of The Wiper Texture Output
+Example Of The Wiper Mask Texture

 IMPORTANT!
 The Material animation feature works only with FlightSim materials, MultiMaterials are not supported.

-• With the Windshield node selected, open the Babylon Animation Groups window and, on the assigned Animation Group, add the material selecting the "Animated Materials" panel in blue and clicking Add Viewport Selection:
+An additional step is required in 3DS Max, which is to set up the animation groups.
+So, with the Windshield node selected, open the Babylon Animation Groups window and, on the assigned Animation Group, add the material selecting the "Animated Materials" panel in blue and clicking Add Viewport Selection:

 Setting The Material As An Animated Material In The Babylon Animation Group Window